eduvpn/documentation/API.md

   in case an update is needed without creating a new key pair;
 * `GET` to `/user_info` to obtain user information;
 * Extended authorization model in "Authorization" section.
+* `GET` to `/profile_list` and `/user_info` also (optionally) exposes which 2FA method is accepted by the user and for which 2FA methods the user is enrolled, this can be used to enhance the UX, i.e. only ask for the OTP code;

 For security reasons, API 2 switches to the _authorization code_ flow, together with mitigations described in the following documents: